ReeceKidd/HeroAPITest/README.md

 # Tests

 To test the project go to the "tests" sub folder and run the following command on each of the files: <b>"mocha [fileName] --timeout=0"</b>.
-Their are 90 something API tests, I can take the validation further if its required.
+Their are 100+ API tests, I can take the validation further if its required.

 # CustomersTest
 This solution uses a MongoDB database, node and express to offer various API routes related to a retail store.

 # Interpretation
-My interpretation of the problem was to create an API that allows users to get products and for users and merchants to register and return information. <br>
+My interpretation of the problem was to create an API that allows users to get products and retreive products from both a MongoDB database and the heroAPI.
+It allows for merchants to get a summary of their own events, and offers the ability to return all events that have occured.  <br>

-I'm aware that the instructions said to use the existing API but I didn't get any information returned using the /products call.
-I also didn't have the port information.
-If I have misinterpreted I'd be more than happy to give it another go.
-If this isn't what you were looking for thank you for the opportunity anyway.
-I'm more than happy to take on all feedback. #Update.
-I hadn't used curl before, so I made the stupid mistake of not realising it was a header parameter.
-I have added two new API routes that retrieve the product details.
-I can adapt the current code to better match the requirements if needed.

 # Available API routes.
 <b>Events Routes</b><br>